 Of all the departmental processes that are ripe for automation, the most obvious one is the purchase process.
-The decisions made here are likely to have cascading effects on the topline and bottomline of organizations.
-Any delay in the purchase process results in changes to the annual budgets and percolates to departmental hiring decisions and profitability.
-But when you survey the landscape, very few organizations actually use an automated purchase software for managing their purchase process.
+The decisions made here are likely to have cascading effects on the top line and bottom line of organizations.
+Any delay in the purchase process results in changes to the annual budgets and percolates departmental hiring decisions and profitability.
+But when you survey the landscape, very few organizations use automated purchase software for managing their purchase process.
 Why is this so?

 One primary reason seems to be the inherent nature of the purchasing process.
 The purchasing process typically encompasses,

 - Receipt of goods and

 Organizations tend to have these stages with different levels of complexity.
 Some companies have elaborate pre-qualification questionnaires and vetting along with a multi-level approval process just for their vendor selection program while some have this integrated with their quotation requisition process.
 Many others require the ability to integrate with other financial systems for budget approval limits.
 SMBs look for products that are easy to set up and get started, inexpensive, and customizable to their specific use case.

 Another reason happens to be the delicate role played by the purchasing department in the supply chain process of the entire organization.
 The Purchasing department seems to be sandwiched between Finance on one side, all other procuring departments on another side, and suppliers and vendors on a third side.
 Any effort to automate or streamline the process requires buy-in from multiple stakeholders and becomes an overwhelming task.
 Trying to convince with a one-size-fits-all purchase automation software essentially becomes a non-starter.

 Purchasing departments would continue with the status quo of having an email-spreadsheet combo however inefficient rather than deal with the complexity of choosing an application that satisfies the requirements of different stakeholders.
 So is there a way for purchasing departments to improve their productivity?